-After an award has been accepted, it is the responsibility of the University to ensure that the terms and conditions are followed.
-Because a variety of different issues may arise during this phase of a sponsored project, it is important to review the notice of award.
-Please contact your GCA if you are unsure of any of the terms and conditions of the award.
-The following provides you with specific guidance on award management:
+After an award has been issued and the terms and conditions of the award have been agreed to by both parties, it is the responsibility of the University to ensure that the obligations of the agreement are met.
+Because a variety of different issues may arise during this phase of a sponsored project, it is important to review the notice of award for specifics.
+Please contact your GCA if you are unsure of any of the following guidelines or terms and conditions of the award:

 - Federal Terms and Conditions

 - Reporting Requirements

 - PI/Award Transfer to Another Institution